dbills777/CrudAppClientNodeGraphQL/README.md

 # 8. You will submit the GitHub URL for your project with a detailed ReadMe explaining how to install and run your server(s) on Docker or from your deployed sites.

 NodeJS server and Client are hosted via a container deployed to Heroku.
 GraphQL server is not hosted and needs to be run locally. (following instructions at top of page)

+Currentyly the Client and REST portions are hosted to Heroku and functioning properly.
+The GraphQL Must run locally via the instructions.